jnappy/sinatra-migrations-tutorial/README.md

 As always, if you can't remember the exact syntax, talk to the Google!

+---

 ## Check your understanding

+Think and try to answer these questions:

 - What is ActiveRecord and how does it interact with your database?
 - What are migrations?
-- Briefly, describe how to configure your Sinatra app to use ActiveRecord.
+- Briefly, describe how to configure a Sinatra app to use ActiveRecord.

-## Try on your own
+## Further practice

 Management at Tunr decided they need more information about the people they represent.
 Do the following to make it happen:

 - Add another column to your artists table named "Address" that stores string data (be careful with the datatype on this one - it's not what you think)
 - Add a column with a different data type, and then delete it
 - Update an existing column to have a different name

-#### Bonus:

 - Update the artist show page to display the new data
 - Try using `tux` to add/edit/destroy instances of Artist models (and thus, records in your database)
 - Register a new artist using the ```artists/new``` end point